-According to me the best about LOOL is that it is completely hosted by The Document Foundation itself, no any third party at all unlike Office 365 and Google Docs.
+According to me, the best about LOOL is that it is completely hosted by The Document Foundation itself, no any third party at all unlike Office 365 and Google Docs.

 LOOL will include complete full document fidelity with LibreOffice desktop versions.
 All file types supported by Writer, Calc, and Impress will also be supported by LOOL, including OOXML and tens of other formats.
 No online office suite has achieved complete document fidelity across versions and devices.
-LOOL Would be the the first.
-Fidelity is achieved by using the same rendering engine as LibreOffice desktop (via LibreOfficeKit).
+LOOL Would be the first.
+Fidelity is achieved by using the same rendering engine as LibreOffice desktop (via LibreOffice it).

 Editing features will initially be similar to LibreOffice Editor for Android.
 They will provide a subset of the features available in LibreOffice desktop versions.